 Data Observers & Rx

-How to observe box and query changes using ObjectBox for Java, how to integrate with RxJava.
+How to observe box and query changes using ObjectBox with Java or Dart, how to integrate with RxJava.

 On this page:

-ObjectBox for Java - Data Observers and Reactive Extensions
+ObjectBox Java - Data Observers and Reactive Extensions

 ObjectBox for Java makes it easy for your app to react to data changes by providing: